rmagatti/auto-session/README.md

 By default, `cwd` handling is disabled but when enabled, it works as follows:

 - DirChangedPre (before the cwd actually changes):
   - Save the current session
   - Clear all buffers `%bd!`.
 This guarantees buffers don't bleed to the next session.
   - Clear jumps.
 Also done so there is no bleeding between sessions.
   - Run the `pre_cwd_changed_hook`/
 - DirChanged (after the cwd has changed):
   - Restore session using new cwd
   - Run the `post_cwd_changed_hook`

-Now when the user changes the cwd with `:cd some/new/dir` auto-session handles it gracefully, saving the current session so there aren't losses and loading the session for the upcoming cwd if it exists.
+Now when the user changes the cwd with `:cd some/new/dir` AutoSession handles it gracefully, saving the current session so there aren't losses and loading the session for the upcoming cwd if it exists.

 Hooks are available for custom actions _before_ and _after_ the `cwd` is changed.
 These hooks can be configured through the `cwd_change_handling` key as follows: